Nahs EVENTS CALENDAR

 THE LAST WITCH is a documentary following efforts to exonerate Elizabeth Johnson Jr., the last person convicted of witchcraft during the 1692 Salem Witch Trials.
 As a schoolteacher, her students, and a state senator work to clear Elizabeth’s name, what begins as a unique school project quickly becomes an emotional journey into historical wounds left unattended—and the contemporary implications of those wounds

-Revolutionary History Shuttle Tours of North Andover and Andover
+Revolutionary History Shuttle Tours of North Andover and Andover - 11am tour

 A shuttle tour of North Andover and Andover’s revolutionary period houses tells the story of our local people during the American Revolution.